thysultan/Ally/README.md

 # Ally

 Pronounced L-I, Ally is a dynamic programming language with semi-optional types.
-The language resembles JavaScript and Swift.
+The language draws inspiration from JavaScript, Swift and PHP.

 ## Reserved